Why You Should Test Your SEO Ideas Before You Ship Them

 How do A/B testing and split URL testing impact SEO?

 Simply put, they don’t.
-SEO is not negatively impacted by testing activities as long as you’re not deliberately trying to confuse Googlebot.
+Your SEO and conversion rate optimization activities are not negatively impacted by testing activities as long as you’re not deliberately trying to confuse Googlebot.

 Also, A/B testing and split URL testing are not the same.
 Your visitor will land on a variation or control purely by chance in an A/B test, whereas in split URL testing, they will land on statistically similar groups of pages as tests are hosted on different URLs.
 So, in A/B testing, you split users to test experiences, and in the latter, you split pages with distinct experiences.